simphony/docs/docs/contribute.md

 - `hotfix branch` is where a critical software bug detected on the stable release (more on this later) is being solved.

+There may be `master/main` and `dev` branches for several major releases.

-## Developing workflow
+## Development workflow

 - Every new feature or bug is defined in an issue and labelled accordingly.
-  If there is something that is missing or needs improving, make an issue in the appropriate project.
+  If there is something that is missing or needs improving, make an issue in the appropriate repository.
 - Generally, the issues are fixed by creating a new `issue branch` from the `dev` branch, committing to that branch and making a new Pull/Merge Request when done.
-An owner of the project should be tagged for review.
+A maintainer of the project should be tagged for review.
   They will review and merge the PR if the fix is correct, deleting the `issue branch` afterwards.
 The changes should be clearly explained in the issue/Pull Request.